metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `tld` (String) TLD is based on the server location that was chosen during provisioning.
-If unset, defaults to 'com'.
+- `tld` (String) TLD is based on the server location that was chosen during provisioning.If unset, defaults to 'com'.
-- `url_template` (String) URLTemplate If unset, defaults to 'https://%s.secretsvaultcloud.%s/v1/%s%s'.
+- `url_template` (String) URLTemplateIf unset, defaults to 'https://%s.secretsvaultcloud.%s/v1/%s%s'.

 <a id="nestedatt--spec--provider--delinea--client_id"></a>
 ### Nested Schema for `spec.provider.delinea.url_template`